 - A few NPCs in Breath of Fire III are named after contest winners.
 These same people also named some in-game items and a few fish.

-- Batman Arkham Asylum: in the room were you find Clayface there are a set of stairs that lead to a cell where a creepy prisoner with one arm is being held; this prisoner was the winner of a contest.
+- Batman: Arkham Asylum: There are a set of stairs near Clayface's cell that lead to a cell where a creepy prisoner is held; He is actually the winner of a Gamespot contest, and is mentioned on Joker's party list as Luke Oliver.

 - Ratchet & Clank: A Crack in Time: